samvel1024/kbct/readme.md

 ### Installation

-There are several ways of installing KBCT
+There are several ways of installing KBCT:

-- Download the pre-built x86_64 AppImage binary from [releases](https://github.com/samvel1024/kbct/releases).
+- Download the pre-built x86_64 AppImage binary from [releases](https://github.com/samvel1024/kbct/releases):

   ```bash
   cd ~/Downloads